PriscilaFigueiredo/PriscilaFigueiredo/README.md

-# Hi 👋  my name is Priscila Vieira
+# Hi 👋  my name is Priscila
 <br>
 I'm your software testing friend 👩‍💻.
 Lover of quality testing, 🤖 enthusiast of agile practices.
 <br>